JayJayArr/prowatch-custom-api/README.md

 $ npm run start:prod
 ```

 This App is designed to run on the Database Server, e.g. with PM2 on a windows machine.
-Please don't forget to create your own pair of SSL-Secrets and passing
+Please don't forget to create your own pair of SSL-Secrets

 ## Support